Belfast International Airport, Northern Ireland, United Kingdom

 Belfast Airport upgrade

 BIA announced £10m upgrade plan in May 2009.
 The upgrade is aimed at easing the passenger flow from the check-in point to the departures area as well as offer better catering facilities.
-It is expected to be completed by 2010.
+The upgrade was completed in October 2010.

 With the latest development plan the total investment made in the airport refurbishment in the last five years has reached £35m.